‘Captain Planet’ Is Coming Home Just In Time For Earth Day

 - Elizabeth “Betty” Blight: Betty was Doctor Blight’s grandmother who also worked with other Eco-Villain’s grandparents.
 Apparently evil runs in the family.
 Voiced by Mary Kay Bergman

-- Captain Pollution: Captain Pollution is considered Captain Planet’s polar opposite who can summoned when the Five Rings of Destruction (Super Radiation, Deforestation, Smog, Toxics and Hate) come together.
+- Captain Pollution: Captain Pollution is considered Captain Planet’s polar opposite who can be summoned when the Five Rings of Destruction (Super Radiation, Deforestation, Smog, Toxics, and Hate) come together.
 He was voiced by David Coburn who also voiced Captain Planet.

-- Duke Nukem: Duke was a radioactive mutant who like Oscar the Grouch, thrived on radiation and toxic wastes.
+- Duke Nukem: Duke was a radioactive mutant who, like Oscar the Grouch, thrived on radiation and toxic wastes.
 He was voiced by Dean Stockwell

 - Leadsuit: Leadsuit was Duke Nukem’s sidekick voiced by Frank Welker.